-Teaches in Counselling and Psychotherapy.
+Teaches in Psychology, Counselling and Psychotherapy.

 Kelly’s specialisation is in the assessment and treatment of Borderline Personality Disorder (BPD).
 She worked in senior roles at Spectrum, the personality disorder service of Victoria for over a decade, and continues to run training workshops for mental health workers nationally regarding this very challenging area of work.
-She is an Honorary Fellow at Deakin University School of Psychology, and provides specialist input there on BPD.
+She is an Honorary Fellow at Deakin University School of Psychology, and has provided specialist input there on BPD.

 Kelly is continuing her PhD in 2018, in which she is evaluating a model for assessing and managing chronic suicide risk in BPD.
 Her research interests align with her expertise listed above.

 - Watt-McMahon, K. (2014) Understanding & managing anger & aggression from people who self-harm.
 Safe & Secure Hospitals Conference, Sydney, 14th October 2014.